 A. Performance Risks.
-Performance risks will be minimized through aggressive enforcement of the terms and conditions of the mineral lease, including, but not limited to those provisions that address royalty payments, work commitments, development plan approval, and diligent resource development over time.
-The exploration, development, and mining activities performed under this lease will be done within the parameters of local, state, and federal environmental protection
+Performance risks will be minimized through attentive and consistent enforcement of the terms and conditions of the mineral lease, including, but not limited to those provisions that address royalty payments, work

-- laws that generally apply to private land.
-Lease terms require compliance with applicable federal statutes as well as state reclamation requirements.
+- commitments, development plan approval, and diligent resource development over time.
+The exploration, development, and mining activities performed under this lease will be done within the parameters of local, state, and federal environmental protection laws that generally apply to private land.
+Lease terms require compliance with all applicable federal, state and local statutes as well as state reclamation requirements.
 The successful lessee will be adequately bonded and insured. - B. Environmental Risks.
 The exploration, development, and mining activities performed under this lease will be done within the parameters of local, state, and federal environmental protection laws that generally apply to private land.
-Lease terms require compliance with applicable federal statutes as well as state reclamation requirements.
-The successful lessee will be adequately bonded and insured. - C. Public Concerns.
-Historically, concern has been expressed abut the impact of mineral leasing activities on public resources, such as fish and wildlife resources.
+Lease terms require compliance with all applicable federal, state and local statutes as well as state reclamation requirements.
+The lessee will be adequately bonded and insured. - C. Public Concerns.
+Historically, concern has been expressed about the impact of mineral leasing activities on public resources, such as fish and wildlife resources.
 Environmental laws and regulations have been promulgated over time to address these concerns.
-As noted above, the TLO lease requires full compliance with applicable laws and regulations.
+As noted above, the TLO lease requires full compliance with all applicable federal, state and local laws and regulations.